itsjustausernamemoz/DSA-Group-Project/README.md

  *Mode* :
 The software is able to work in one mode day only which is  audio.
 Input: tracks
-Output: track name,artidt and duration.
+Output: track name,artist and duration.
 [music_player.zip]
 [DSA521S Group Project.pdf]
 (https://github.com/itsjustausernamemoz/DSA-Group-Project/files/9824892/DSA521S.Group.Project.pdf)